Skip to main content Skip to main navigation Skip to footer content

 Residential Community Advisors report directly to the Area Director of the hall in which they are assigned.

 As a residence hall staff, we function as educators.
 One of the most effective ways of educating others is through role modeling appropriate behaviors.
 Examples of behaviors expected of a Residential Community Advisor include: Setting a positive example.
-Conducting yourself in an honest, conscientious,courteous, and professional manner at all times and showing respect for persons of all backgrounds, ethnicity,races, lifestyles, interests, and abilities.
+Conducting yourself in an honest, conscientious, courteous, and professional manner at all times and showing respect for persons of all backgrounds, ethnicities, races, lifestyles, interests, and abilities.
 Maintaining appropriate personal and professional decorum.
-Refraining from becoming involved in activities or encouraging behaviors which are in direct opposition to this principle.Confronting your colleagues who display inappropriate actions or do not show respect for others, especially those situations dealing with alcohol use.
-Actively supporting, interpreting, enforcing, and abiding by all University policies and procedures as described in the University Catalog, Student Handbook, Residential Life Policies and any other official publications made available to you or to the student body in general.Inappropriate role-modeling, given the context above, may be cause for immediate termination of appointment by the Office of Residential Life.
+Refraining from becoming involved in activities or encouraging behaviors that are in direct opposition to this principle.Confronting your colleagues who display inappropriate actions or do not show respect for others, especially in situations dealing with alcohol use.
+Actively supporting, interpreting, enforcing, and abiding by all University policies and procedures as described in the University Catalog, Student Handbook, Residential Life Policies, and any other official publications made available to you or to the student body in general.
+Inappropriate role-modeling, given the context above, may be cause for immediate termination of appointment by the Office of Residential Life.
 Additionally, any Residential Community Advisor who leaves the position (forced or voluntary) will be subject to a hall re-assignment.

 Residential Community Advisors must maintain a minimum 2.75 cumulative grade point average.
 A Residential Community Advisor will be placed on probation at the time the cumulative average falls below a 2.75.
-A Residential Community Advisor failing to achieve good academic standing after one semester of probation may be dismissed and the appointment terminated.
+A Residential Community Advisor failing to achieve good academic standing after one semester of probation may be dismissed, and the appointment terminated.

-Kyle Griffith - Director of Residential Life
+Jermaine Ferguson - Director, Office of Residential Life

 Department - Residence Halls-operations